Christopher Paul Curtis: Writing process and style

-His writing process involves waking up at 5 a.m. and editing his writing from the previous day in an effort to shape the words into a story.
+Curtis's writing process involves waking up at 5 a.m. and editing his writing from the previous day in an effort to shape the words into a story.
 Following the editing, he goes to the library around 8 a.m. to write for the remainder of the morning.
 He spends his afternoons engaging in hobbies before spending the evenings writing again.

-When he first moved to Windsor, Ontario he would write in the children's room of the Windsor Public Library.
-In an interview with Nancy Johnson and Cyndi Giorgis, he said that he chose to write here because he enjoyed the energy that kids provide and felt that the librarians were particularly wonderful.
+When Curtis first moved to Windsor, Ontario he would write in the children's room of the Windsor Public Library.
+In an interview with Nancy Johnson and Cyndi Giorgis, Curtis said that he chose to write there because he enjoyed the energy that kids provide and felt that the librarians were particularly wonderful.
 In fact, despite the library not officially opening until 10 a.m., the librarians allowed Curtis to come in early to write.
 Curtis eventually moved his writing to the University of Windsor library due to budget cuts at the Windsor Public Library.

 Curtis writes all of his stories in longhand and tends to be an unstructured writer, choosing to follow the voices of his characters rather than outline a specific plot.
 He says that this method allows him to take time with each of his characters and slow down the writing process as a whole.
 He identifies Toni Morrison as one of his favorite authors because of the beauty of her language and her ability to write about difficult topics in an eloquent and expert manner.
 He also loves Mark Twain for his ability to create humor that has transcended generations.
 Curtis incorporates humor in all of his books, particularly as a way to balance the more serious and difficult topics he often writes about.
 He also seeks to foster intimacy and closeness with the reader by writing in the first person as opposed to the third person.
-Curtis did not intend to become a children’s author and still does not consider himself one—he just writes stories he believes others would enjoy reading.
+Curtis did not intend to become a children's author and still does not consider himself one—he just writes stories he believes others would enjoy reading.

 Curtis enjoys writing historical fiction because it provides a sense of reality and allows him to explore important stories that have not been told or widely taught to young readers.
 Through this writing, he hopes to help his readers recognize the importance of history and how it affects all people as well as encourage them to learn more about the historical events he includes in his novels.
 Additionally, many of Curtis's books are set in Flint as he tends to draw from his personal experiences growing up there.

 His four rules to becoming a writer are: (1) Write every day, (2) Have fun with your writing, (3) Be patient with your writing, and (4) Ignore all rules.